-Potassium is very important to the body, but too much potassium in the blood can be harmful.
-When your child's kidneys do not work well, too much potassium can build up in the blood.
+Potassium is very important to the body.
+But too much potassium in the blood can be harmful.
+When your child's kidneys don’t work well, too much potassium can build up in the blood.
 Your child's body receives potassium from the foods he or she eats.
-If your child is having trouble maintaining a normal potassium level, it may be necessary to limit or avoid foods with high amounts of potassium.
+Some children may have trouble staying at a normal potassium level.
+They may need to limit or not eat foods with high amounts of potassium.

 Most foods contain some amount of potassium.
-It is important to avoid or limit foods that are high in potassium if your child is on a low-potassium diet, or if your child's blood level of potassium is too high.
+It is important to stay away from or limit foods that are high in potassium if your child is on a low-potassium diet, or if your child's blood level of potassium is too high.

 Some foods that are high in potassium include:

 Most fruits, juices, and vegetables are high in potassium, especially when eaten raw.
-Be sure to monitor your child's portion sizes, especially if he or she is on a low-potassium diet.
+Be sure to watch your child's portion sizes.
+This is especially important if your child is on a low-potassium diet.

 Low (0 to 100 mg)

 Fruits: applesauce, blueberries, cranberries, cranberry juice,